DogeWang/RL-STuner/README.md

 PostgreSQL 11.2

-Python 3.6 and Pytorch 1.6
+Python 3.6+ and Pytorch 1.6

 ## Workload and Config Files:

 /config/config.json

-change workload, storage budget, sampling rate, and so on.
+change workload, storage budget, sampling ratio, and so on.

 /workload/flights/